sisihlia/Java-MySQL-JavaSwing-Tutorial/README.md

 # Java-MySQL-JavaSwing-Tutorial
-The project is about developing a Java application to manage mySQL database through GUI form with Java Swing
+The project is to develop a Java application to manage mySQL database through GUI form with Java Swing.

+The GUI is created by GUI Form IntelliJ with customized JCalender.